bbfrederick/capcalc/docs/index.rst

 Python version compatibility:
 -----------------------------
 This code has been tested in python 2.7, 3.5, and 3.6.
 I try very hard not to use any version dependant features when I write programs, so it will probably work on any subversion of python 3.
-I think there is some weirdness in the python's numerical routines in versions 2.6 and below, so no guarantees it will work in anythin lower than 2.7.
+I think there is some weirdness in the python's numerical routines in versions 2.6 and below, so no guarantees it will work in anything lower than 2.7.

 How do I cite this?
 -------------------